ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Note that `-x` is expanded into `x.unary_-` by the compiler's syntax
-sugar, which is why we define `unary_-` as an extension method.
-We can
-now write the much cleaner:

 Harap diperhatikan bahwa `-x` akan dijabarkan menjadi `x.unary_-` oleh
 pemanis sintaksis kompilator.
 Oleh karena itu, kita mendefinisikan `unary_-`
 sebagai sebuah metode perpanjangan.
 Sekarang, kita dapat menulis `signOfTheTimes`